Commercial and residential real estate, construction, development, includes all related products, materials, tools and services of real estate.

 This category are evaluated the depth of analysis and understanding of the brand role and media in the life of specific groups of consumers, including their needs, lifestyle, values and interests.
 The reach of target audience should insure a success of campaign in general.

-For the application of data and technology used to identify and match the right audiences to the right message at the right moments.
-These efforts should prove how they specifically utilized data to optimize media to improve business outcomes (brand KPIs, ROI, performance marketing measures, etc.).
-The best examples will recognize the interplay and application of automation, applied technology, and human and artificial intelligence (AI) to deliver to a precise audience and achieve the best results.
-To enter, the case must detail the role that data had within the media strategy in achieving the brand and business goals.
-Submissions are expected to: • Utilize personalized/custom-tailored creative messages. • Explain how data impacted the media plan through clear measurement & analytics. • Demonstrate the insights captured from data used to understand audience.
+Data-driven is the application of data and/or technology to connect people to the brand at the right moment/s.
+These efforts should prove how they specifically utilized data to drive creativity or to optimize media to improve business outcomes (brand kpis, ROI, performance marketing measures, etc.).
+The best examples will recognize the interplay and application of data, inclusive of automation and AI, to engage with and/or deliver to a precise audience and achieve the best results.
+To enter, your case must detail the role that data had within the creative and/or media strategy in achieving the brand and business goals.

 This category awards innovative single marketing and business activities or entire marketing programs.
 Submit any action or business idea regarding innovation for the product, service, or business that has had an exceptionally positive impact on the market position.
 Examples of eligible activities in this category include: product/service innovation; change in packaging, both in terms of its appearance and size; design, technology or ux innovation for the business, product or service; consumer involvement in product development; operation change, etc.